 Proposed subdivision (a)(2) provides that Rule 16 does not authorize the defendant to discover "reports, memoranda, or other internal government documents made by the attorney for the government or other government agents in connection with the investigation or prosecution of the case. . . ."
+The proposed rule also enlarges the scope of the gov-

 The proposed rule also enlarges the scope of the government's discovery of materials in the custody of the defendant.
 The government is entitled to a list of the names and addresses of the witnesses the defendant intends to call during his case-in-chief.
-Proposed subdivision (b)(2) protects the defendant from having to disclose "reports, memoranda, or other internal defense documents . . . made in connection with the investigation or defense of the case . . ."
-Subdivision (d)(1) of the proposed rule permits the
+Proposed subdivision (b)(2) protects the defendant from having to disclose "reports, memoranda, or other internal defense documents . . . made in connection with the investigation or defense of the case. . . ."